New Orleans DWI / DUI Lawyer

-A common and often-overlooked matter related to DWI arrest is the suspension of a license.
+A suspended license is a common and often-overlooked matter related to DWI arrest.
 While it seems like a top priority, many arrestees fail to take the steps necessary to prevent license suspension prior to a DUI trial.
 We make our clients well aware of that vital and time-sensitive issue.

 TIMING IS EVERYTHING!

 Time is not on your side when it comes to preventing license suspension.
 You have merely 15 days to request an administrative hearing or you will lose your license for 90 days if you are over 21.
-Many defendants have lost their licenses due to that simple oversight.
-Let us help you take that important first step in handling a life-changing DWI charge.
+Regularly, many defendants have lost their licenses due to that simple oversight.
+In short, let us help you take that important first step in handling a life-changing DWI charge.
 Call attorney Harold Weiser today.

 WILL MY AUTO INSURANCE RATE INCREASE?

-2. DWI and DUI are considered serious offenses in this state.
+2. This state considers DWI and DUI offenses to be serious.
 Louisiana law (R.S.14:98) provides that anyone over 21 years old and with a blood alcohol content of .08% is legally drunk.

-3. If your BAC shows an intoxication level, then you will be arrested for DWI.
-In Louisiana, you have only 15 days from an arrest for DWI (Driving While Intoxicated) to request a DPS (Department of Public Safety) hearing, or your license is AUTOMATICALLY SUSPENDED.
+3.)
+If your BAC level shows intoxication, you will be arrested for a DWI.
+In addition, in Louisiana there is only 15 days from an arrest for DWI (Driving While Intoxicated) to request a DPS (Department of Public Safety) hearing.
+Otherwise, your license is AUTOMATICALLY SUSPENDED.

-What happens after the arrest?
+So, What happens after the arrest?
 That all depends.
-Was this your first drunk driving arrest?
+For example, was this your first drunk driving arrest?
 Maybe you can get a suspended sentence.
 Was your BAC over 0.15?
 If so, you must spend 48 hours in jail under the law.
 Do you have prior convictions?
 How many?
 A history of driving drunk can mean serious fines and lengthy jail time.
-The law is complicated, with a variety of results depending upon a number of different contingencies.
+Complications can arise due to complicated laws.
+Hence, there can be a variety of results depending upon a number of different contingencies.

 WHEN DO YOU NEED A DWI ATTORNEY?

-If you, or someone you know, has been arrested for DWI or DUI, it is very important that you hire an attorney fast, to make sure the result is the best possible.
+If you, or someone you know, has been arrested for DWI or DUI, it is very important that you hire an attorney fast.
+This ensures the result is the best possible.
 Deadlines under the driving drunk laws come very quickly, and they cannot be extended.
 Negotiating the different punishments (fines, suspensions, jail time, classes, etc.) under the law requires skill and experience.